 “What if I told you they were ghosts?”

 She stopped and turned around.
 “I’ve heard just about every theory.
 Including that one.”

-“Maybe you haven’t heard this one.”
+“Maybe you haven’t heard the rest of this one.”

 She walked back to the stand.
 He finished putting the last of the decorations up and turned on his deep fryer.
 Funnel cakes were classic and sold well, especially to the intoxicated.

-“Okay,” he got serious, “I’ve worked here for awhile now and have heard stories-”
+“Okay,” he got serious, “I’ve worked here for a while now and have heard stories-”

 “I’ve heard the stories too,” she said, ready to leave again.

 “So have I, but I’ve also seen some things.
 Things that supplement some stories and debunk others.
-A few that I’ve never heard before and I’ve never told.”
+A few that I’ve never heard before, and I’ve never told.”